JATAYU000/MARS-labs/README.md

 MARS-labs: Olabs Hackathon Solution
 ===================================

 MARS-labs is a solution developed for the Olabs Hackathon.
-It is built using Python for the backend logic, along with HTML, CSS, and Mako templates for the frontend.
+It is built using Python for the backend logic, along with HTML, and CSS templates for the frontend.
 The project integrates API endpoints, database interactions, and file uploads into a modular structure.

 Table of Contents
 -----------------